 The advantages of a nonprofit vs for-profit entity may not be as straightforward.
 A nonprofit has obvious tax benefits.

 But the flexibility granted to for-profit organizations has the sway to raise money and attract the best talent.
 Moreover, nonprofits can advertise the supposed lack of a profit motive.

 But unlike nonprofits, for-profits do not face public inspection and stringent legislation.
-Hence, there are several social entrepreneurs who are taking up hybrid organizations.
+Hence, several social entrepreneurs are taking up hybrid organizations.

 These businesses demand the public’s respect while strategizing like a for-profit business.
 So, the hybrid approach maintains a for-profit segment and incorporates a nonprofit into the business, or vice versa.